najnesnaj/najnesnaj.github.io/content/home.md

-I cannot time the market, but I can try to get an idea about risk :
+I cannot time the market, but I can try to get an idea about risk (by being informed):
 - is the EM country more than 60% in debt
-- what about exchange rate
 - what about Foreign Direct Investment
-- is there an imminent conflict
 - is stock exchange on par with GDP
 - how long is the upward trend in effect
+- ....

 **Investing in stocks is risky, you can end up losing 50 percent or more**

 *Everybody has a plan until they're hit*
-*Mike Tyson*
+(*Mike Tyson*)